After a year of trying to get pregnant, Jackie sought help from her obstetrician, who prescribed hormone pills. She felt like she had bad

 rose dangerously high.
 She was hospitalized and put on bed rest for the last 12 weeks of her pregnancy, which ended early with a

 Two years later, the nightmare had faded enough so that Jackie underwent fertility shots and artificial insemination once again.
-When the techniques did not work after three months, her RE recommended
+When the techniques did not work after 3 months, her doctor recommended

 (IVF).
 Though Jackie did not rule out this expensive option, she wanted a second opinion.